Deeman2014/Open_edX_Windows7_Installation/8_Starting_Stopping_edX.rst

 |

-8. You are now logged into edX and your Dashboard of registered courses is display.
+8. You are now logged into edX and your Dashboard of registered courses is displayed.
      .. image:: ./_static/edX_logged_in.png

 |